vladogrant/callr-java/README.md

 ### Authorization
 Authorization in implemented as user- and role-based security.
-User-to-role assignment is applied at the hub on Autentication.
+User-to-role assignment is applied at the hub on the Authentication phase.
 A pluggable UserDetailService is used to asign roles to the authenticated user.
-These roles are forwared to the service with the RequestMessage, where the actual Authorization apply.
+These roles are forwared to the service, where the actual Authorization apply.
 You can protect service methods using `Authorized` annotation, defining which users and/or roles are allowed to access the annotated method.

 ## Building and Running (The Calculator Example)
 A simple `Calculator` example, including the modules for the interface - [`Calculator`](examples/calculator/callr-example-calculator/src/main/java/org/corefx/callr/example/calculator/Calculator.java) , the service - [`CalculatorService`](examples/calculator/callr-example-calculator-service/src/main/java/org/corefx/callr/example/calculator/service/CalculatorService.java) , the client - [`CalculatorServiceProxy`](examples/calculator/callr-example-calculator-client/src/main/java/org/corefx/callr/example/calculator/client/CalculatorServiceProxy.java) , applications hosting the hub, service and client can be found under [`examples/calculator`](examples/calculator) folder of the project.